-This recipe is a spin-off of the classic “Favorite Hot Cocoa” recipe found on the back of Hershey’s Cocoa.
-It only required a few tweaks to make it low carb and the flavor is pure perfection.
+This recipe is a spin-off of the classic "Favorite Hot Cocoa" recipe found on the back of Hershey's Cocoa.
+It only required a few tweaks to make it keto-friendly and the flavor is pure perfection.
 Since this recipe uses heavy cream, it actually is even better than the original in my opinion.

 Picking the right sweetener

 For keto baking, I generally stick with Swerve or Lakanto.
-While these will both work in this hot chocolate recipe, I prefer to use Whole Earth Stevia and Monk Fruit Blend for beverages.
+While these will both work in this hot chocolate recipe, I prefer to use Whole Earth Stevia and Monk Fruit Blend (affiliate) for hot beverages.

-I find that it tastes the most like real sugar and it doesn’t have any of the cooling effects that erythritol can have.
-It also melts easily in hot beverages and does not recrystallize or become gritty.
+I find that it tastes the most like real sugar and it doesn't have any of the cooling effects that erythritol can have.
+It also melts easily in hot drinks and does not recrystallize or become gritty.

-You can use whichever sweetener you like or happen to have on hand, but if you are using something other then Whole Earth, you may need to adjust the amount added and simply sweeten to taste.
+You can use whichever sweetener you like or happen to have on hand, but if you are using something other than Whole Earth, you may need to adjust the amount added and simply sweeten to taste.

 Plain hot chocolate is hard to beat, but sometimes it's nice to mix things up.
 Here are my favorite flavor additions:

 The only equipment you will need for making this homemade hot chocolate is a saucepan with a minimum 6 cup capacity, measuring cups and spoons, a wire whisk, a ladle for serving, and of course a mug for serving!

 - Top with fresh whipped cream.
 This is nearly a requirement as far as I'm concerned.